ConsciousCode/espresso/README.md

 * Ultimate goal of self-bootstrapping JIT
 * Exceptions are exceptional, not alternate control flow
   - Splits exceptions into failures and panics
-* Stateless tokenization
+* Near-stateless tokenization
 * LR(1) syntax
 * The compiler is Espresso.
 If Espresso can do it, so can Espresso.
   - "Minimize magic"

 ----

 I would like espresso to be a delight to program in, the way Python tends to be and JS sometimes is.
 Python has strong opinions, but that appears to hold it back from implementing nice features for the sake of consistency (?).
 For example, the absolute mistake that is non-coercive string concatenation. str + int should just work, and it's surprising when you discover for the first time that it doesn't - and code was explicitly written to forbid it!
-Just, why?
 It seems almost like it was meant to emphasize a few of the early design considerations like duck typing vs dynamic typing that it crippled itself to make a point.

 On the other side of things is JS, which seems to have very few opinions at all.
-It just sort of tentatively supports everything, and while it can be pleasing to program in it because of just how open it is, it also doesn't guide one readily to "correct" programming, and it implements features no one needs and cause errors more than they do what people want.
-'0' == 0 is "nice", but it confuses the types while also introducing inconsistency because, for instance, "0" == 0, 0 == "00", but "0" != "00".
+It just sort of tentatively supports everything, and while it can be pleasing to program in it because of just how open it is, it also doesn't guide one readily to "correct" programming, and it implements features no one needs and cause errors more than they do what people want. `'0' == 0` is "nice", but it confuses the types while also introducing inconsistency because, for instance, `"0" == 0`, `0 == "00"`, but `"0" != "00"`.
 Rather than unimplementing features, it implements too many unnecessary or counterproductive features.

 Then there's Lua, which is similarly unopinionated but for the opposite reason.
 It implements nothing at all, providing a core language and some bare bones functionality and requires everything else to be implemented in libraries by the end user.
 It would make more sense if a had a standard library or something, but it's just a collection of vaguely canonical libraries that everyone tends to use.